Arc I: In Which The Main Character Meets The Winchesters

 You arrived at the address as the boys were walking away from a silver trailer.
 You followed the geeks, who were following them, then pulled past them and next to the Impala.
 You rolled down your window, listening intently.
 “It’s a death certificate.
 From the thirties,” Sam explained as Dean pulled a piece of paper from his pockets and unfolded it.
 You watched with amused eyes.
 “We got it at the library.
 Now according to the coroner, the actual cause of death was a self inflicted gunshot wound.”
 Oh, now I understand why they needed to go to the copy shop!
 Haha, smart boys, smart boys.

-“That’s right,” the blonde brother interjected, “he didn’t hang or cut himself.”
+“That’s right,” the blond brother interjected, “he didn’t hang or cut himself.”

 “He shot himself?” one of the geeks--Harry, if I remember correctly-- asked.